Skip to content

 Shutterstock

 Veggies like onions, garlic, scallions, shallots, leeks, and chives are considered alliums.
-Packed with favor, they can compensate for other higher-calorie flavor additives you may add to food, making them a great addition to a healthy meal plan.
+Packed with flavor, they can compensate for other higher-calorie flavor additives you may incorporate, making them a great addition to a healthy meal plan.

 "Onions are also a great source of whole food prebiotics to support a healthy microbiome balance and happy digestion," Isbill notes.